gfrigo/gfrigo/README.md

 ###

 <p align="left">
-  📚 Currently, I'm studying Software Development with Java, Python and JavaScript<br>
+  📚 Currently, I'm studying Software Development and Data Engineering with Java, Python and JavaScript<br>
-  💼 I'm working as an Intern at Bradesco Seguros<br>
+  💼 I'm working as an Intern at Maxxidata<br>
   🎓 Computer Engineering: 5/10<br>
 </p>